annwhowell/Mod2_Challenge/README.md

 # Mod2_Challenge (Loan Qualifier Application)

-This is a python project that builds on previous work done in loan_qualifier_application.py that writes qualifying loans (based on criteria pulled from an external csv file) into a new csv file and asks users if they want the csv file.
+This is a python project that builds on previous work done in loan_qualifier_application.py that writes qualifying loans (based on criteria pulled from an external csv file) into a new csv file and asks users if they want to save the csv file.
 The application works by taking in a `daily_rate_sheet` of loan criteria from various loan providers, asking the user a number of questions to evaluate their loan eligibility, returning to them the number of qualifying loans, printing the names and details of the qualifying loans to a new csv file and asking users if they want the output csv file.

 ---